Deciding the type of employment

 All employees must be given a written copy of the intended employment agreement and the chance, and a reasonable amount of time, to get independent advice on:

-- their individual employment agreement, or
+- their individual employment agreement, and

 |When offering a person an employment agreement you must:||Before you agree to an individual employment agreement (or variation, or additional terms):|